Convergence (puctually and uniformly)

 We consider now the application

+We mean the application applies to a function f its sequence of numbers.
 In this case, it can be shown that the application T, is linear, continuous and injective but not surjective (as we had in the analog case of square integrable functions, see the section on Hilbert spaces).

-To see that it is only necessary
+To see that it is enough to see:

 Lemma (Riemann - Lebesgue)